prateekmedia/Solus-3rdParty/README.md

 # 3rdParty Packages for Solus

+# Archived
+I am no longer willing to maintain the packages to the latest version as I no longer use them.
+You can use this as the template of your repo and maintain if you want.

 ## Disclaimer
 These packages are **not official**, they are neither supported nor endorsed by the official Solus devs.
 Do not ask for help in Solus's help forum, instead create an issue [here](https://github.com/prateekmedia/Solus-3rdParty/issues).